Jaydeep-sardar/DriveEase/README.md

 ## 🙏 Thank You

 Thank you for checking out **DriveEase**!
-We hope you enjoy using the platform as much as we enjoyed building it.
+I hope you enjoy using the platform as much as I enjoyed building it.
 Your feedback and support mean a lot!

 ---